Forensic Files: Production and title sequences

 When CourtTV acquired the rights to the show for its fifth season, the decision was made to rename the show Forensic Files in order to emphasize the forensic science that was performed on the cases and connect it better with other documentary/reenactment crime shows with a similar title such as The FBI Files and Cold Case Files.
-A new opening was produced for Seasons 5 and 6 (and a couple of Season 7) and it depicted footage from the first four seasons.
+A new opening was produced for Seasons 5 and 6 (and a couple in Season 7) and it depicted footage from the first four seasons.
 The title display "Forensic Files" is depicted in big blue and red letters with a background light beaming across the "Forensic" part.
 This opening was later used for the Medical Detectives episodes, removing their original openings and distinctive title displays.

-Some episodes such as "Raw Terror" and "Foreign Body" were never incorporated under the Forensic Files name due to CourtTV's desire to have the show focus on crime-related episodes in favor of simple accidental virus ones as those episodes are; though some episodes that focused on bank robberies and attempts at poisoning, but no murders were still incorporated.
-Episodes such as "Raw Terror" and "Foreign Body" (along with a number of episodes from the Medical Detectives era) can be seen online only under its original format when they were aired as Medical Detectives.
+6 episodes (The Footpath Murders, Raw Terror, Deadly Neighborhoods, Sealed with a Kiss, Deadly Parasites, and Foreign Body) were never incorporated under the Forensic Files name due to CourtTV's desire to have the show focus on crime-related episodes instead of disease outbreaks or medical mysteries.
+Several others were also not brought over due to featuring extremely graphic crime scene photos.
+These episodes are unavailable on streaming or DVD, and can be seen via secondary copies online only under its original format when they were aired as Medical Detectives.

-In Season 7, a newer (and more well-known) opening sequence was made with an entirely new theme song, providing a more tech-based feel and featuring a new title format.
+In Season 7, a new opening sequence was made with an entirely new theme song, providing a more tech-based feel and featuring a new title format.
 The titles of the episodes are quickly scanned underneath the title displays.
-No footage from actual episodes is used and everything displayed is made exclusively for the opening.
+No footage from actual episodes is used and everything displayed was made exclusively for the opening.
 This opening was used on a number of rebranded Medical Detectives episodes; replacing the opening for Seasons 5 and 6 that was originally given to them.
 Episodes such as "The Southside Strangler" and "Legionnaires' Disease" can be seen with all three openings.
 Season 7's "Reel Danger" can be seen with two.

 By Season 12, starting with the twentieth episode, the opening sequence was shortened entirely and as a result, just the title of the show is featured and the title of the episode displayed beneath it.
 The episodes from here on out now had a faster-paced opening preview of the episode with upbeat music and Peter Thomas starting off saying "Up Next...".

 On October 1, 2019, HLN announced it had acquired the broadcasting rights from Medstar Television to produce a revival of the series, with the first season consisting of 16 half-hour episodes.
-The new show is titled Forensic Files II, and the first episode is scheduled to air on February 23, 2020 with Bill Camp serving as the new narrator.
+The new show is titled Forensic Files II, and the first episode aired on February 23, 2020, with Bill Camp serving as the new narrator.